Peak Performers is an Austin based staffing agency.

 Who manages the temporary employee?

 When an employee is placed on an assignment, you will be asked to provide us with their onsite supervisor’s contact information.
-Employees are instructed to contact their onsite supervisor as well as their Peak Performers Staffing Consultant in the event of absence or tardiness, or to arrange any time away from their duties.
-The Staffing Consultant also handles corrective action or disciplinary conversations with the employee, upon your request.
+Employees are instructed to contact their onsite supervisor as well as their Peak Performers’ Associate Care Coordinator in the event of absence or tardiness, or to arrange any time away from their duties.
+Your organization’s dedicated account manager handles corrective action or disciplinary conversations with the employee, upon your request.

 How do timesheets work?